PmagPy/PmagPy-docs/_sources/intro.md

 GUIs 🎁
 ^^^

-Download and use Pmag GUI to analyze data and prepare data for MagIC
+Download and use Pmag GUI to analyze data and prepare data for MagIC.
 :::

 :::{grid-item-card}